-Indian snakeroot has been used in traditional Ayurvedic medicine in India, mainly for high blood pressure and mental illness.
+Indian snakeroot has been used in traditional Ayurvedic medicine in India, mainly for high blood pressure and mental illnesses such as schizophrenia and anxiety.
 Also, one of the chemicals in Indian snakeroot is the same as a prescription drug called reserpine.
-Reserpine has been used to treat mild to moderate high blood pressure, schizophrenia, and some symptoms of poor circulation.
+Reserpine has been used to treat high blood pressure, schizophrenia, and some symptoms of poor circulation.

 Insufficient Evidence for

 - Anxiety.
 Early research shows that Indian snakeroot can reduce anxiety in some people when used for about 20 days.
 It is not known if Indian snakeroot has any benefit when used for longer periods of time.

 - High blood pressure.
 Early research shows that Indian snakeroot reduces high blood pressure.

 - Insomnia.
 Early research shows that taking Indian snakeroot along with two other herbs might help insomnia.
 It is not known if Indian snakeroot helps with insomnia when used alone.